Arash Yoshida

 Arashi Yoshida (born 11 January 2004) is an Iranian-Japanese freestyle wrestler.
-He won the gold medal at the 2023 Asian Wrestling Championships and 2025 Asian Wrestling Championships.
+He won the gold medal at the 2023 Asian Wrestling Championships, the 2025 Asian Wrestling Championships and the 2026 Asian Wrestling Championships.

 Wrestling career

 He won the gold medal by defeating Rizabek Aitmukhan 11-4 in the final match of the 2023 Asian Wrestling Championships held in Astana, Kazakhstan.

 In 2025 Muhamet Malo Tournament held in Tirana, Albania, he won 10-0 against Armenian Gurgen Simonyan in the first round, 11-1 technical superiority over Georgian Dato Piruzashvili in the quarter-finals, 5-5 draw with American Kyle Snyder in the semifinals and reached the final by defeating his opponent with the advantage of the last point.
 He defeated Iranian Erfan Alizadeh 3-2 in the final match and won the gold medal.
 Defeating Rizabek Aitmukhan 7-1 in the final match of the 2025 Asian Wrestling Championships held in Amman, Jordan, he became the second Asian champion.